Breast Augmentation in Sydney by Dr. Cope

 There are many choices and options, which require careful planning to work out which is the best option for you.
 All of these choices have advantages and disadvantages, which you should understand before you make the decision.

-Dr Charles Cope is one of only two surgeons offering breast augmentation in Sydney to have the exciting VECTRA XT 3D imaging system, which is the latest 3D technology that allows you to see the expected result during your consultation.
+Dr Charles Cope is one of only a few surgeons offering breast augmentation in Sydney to have the exciting VECTRA XT 3D imaging system, which is the latest 3D technology that allows you to see the expected result during your consultation.

 The VECTRA takes a 3D image of your breasts then allows you to see what your breasts would look like with different size implants, helping you to make a more informed decision about your implant size.
 You can see what your breasts will look like before you even have the surgery!